-Research Interests: Our research is at the intersection of computational systems medicine and systems biology, mathematical biology and bioinformatics.
-We work on the design, software development and application of mathematical algorithms for the modeling, simulation and control of biological systems.
-In molecular biology the systems of our interest include gene regulatory networks and intracellular signaling networks where we aim to understand and control the cells’ intricate regulatory programs.
+Research Interests: Our research is at the intersection of computational systems medicine and systems biology, mathematical biology, and bioinformatics.
+We work on the design, software development, and application of mathematical algorithms for the modeling, simulation, and control of biological systems.
+In molecular biology, the systems of our interest include gene regulatory networks and intracellular signaling networks where we aim to understand and control the cells’ intricate regulatory programs.
 We are focused on Cancer research (cancer reversion mechanisms and reversion of chemotherapy resistance) in breast cancer and leukemia.

---Shreedula Balakrishnan is an undergraduate student doing a double major in Biomedical Engineering and Computer Science and Engineering.
+–Shreedula Balakrishnan is an undergraduate student doing a double major in Biomedical Engineering and Computer Science and Engineering.
 Shree is working on tumor reversion in Leukemia using multi-omics data and computational biology and bioinformatics tools.

 Assistant Professor of Cell Biology

 Research Interests: My lab is focused on developing membrane potential probes to image neuronal and cardiac activities.
-We use synthetic organic chemistry, genetic techniques, optical spectroscopy and microscopy to decode cells' secrets.
+We use synthetic organic chemistry, genetic techniques, optical spectroscopy, and microscopy to decode cells’ secrets.

-Associate Professor of Genetics and Developmental Biology
+Associate Professor of Genetics and Genome Sciences

 Lab Website: Yu Lab

 Research Interests: The Yu lab is interested in developing new microscopy imaging techniques.
-Currently our works are focused on two related areas: (1) Live cell single-molecule dynamics.
-We are working on techniques that allows better visualization of individual biomolecules in a living specimen using modern fluorescence microscopy techniques.
+Currently, our works are focused on two related areas: (1) Live cell single-molecule dynamics.
+We are working on techniques that allow better visualization of individual biomolecules in a living specimen using modern fluorescence microscopy techniques.
 We are particularly interested in understanding how protein molecules’ behavior changes during signal transduction, and how individual proteins are made during gene expression.
-See the following publications from more details: Das et al. PNAS 112(3), E267; Oh et al., PNAS 109(35):14024.
+See the following publications for more details: Das et al. PNAS 112(3), E267; Oh et al., PNAS 109(35):14024.
 (2) Super-resolution microscopy.
-For a long time fluorescence microscopy had suffered from the curse of the so-called “diffraction-limited resolution”, which sets a fundamental limit on what is the smallest object the microscope can see.
+For a long time, fluorescence microscopy had suffered from the curse of the so-called “diffraction-limited resolution”, which sets a fundamental limit on what is the smallest object the microscope can see.
 In the last decade, however, many new forms of microscopy design have emerged with the goal of breaking this resolution limit.
 Collectively, they are often called “super-resolution optical microscopy”.
 The lab is actively working on this new field trying to further improve the imaging quality of these new technologies.
 For more detail, check out these recent papers: Yu J et al. PNAS 201912634; Elmokadem A et al. Biophysical J 109(9):1772

---Nizam ud Din is a postdoc fellow working on developing SH2 imaging techniques to understand the spatial distribution of phosphoproteome in cells during signal transduction.
+–Nizam ud Din is a postdoc fellow working on developing SH2 imaging techniques to understand the spatial distribution of phosphoproteome in cells during signal transduction.

---Prem Shresha recently joined the lab and is preforming super-resolution imaging of chromatins in order to understand the rules of 4D folding of eukaryotic genome.
+–Prem Shresha recently joined the lab and is preforming super-resolution imaging of chromatins in order to understand the rules of 4D folding of eukaryotic genome.